francelico/samuelgarcin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <b>PhD candidate at the University of Edinburgh, Robotics and Autonomous systems CDT</b>
+subtitle: <b>Final Year PhD candidate at the University of Edinburgh</b>

 profile: